tuannguyen99/pa-assistant/docs/epics.md

 8. Flagging of outliers or data quality issues
 9. Audit log viewing for all administrative actions
 10. Implementation follows UX spec Section 6.1 HR Consolidation Dashboard
+11. "Submit to Board" action available to HR Admin when all departments reach hr_review_complete state, creates board review package and transitions reviews to awaiting board approval status
+12. Board approval action (available only to GD/BOM roles) displays company-wide performance summary and allows authorized approval, transitions all reviews from hr_review_complete to board_approved state, captures board meeting date/notes, logs approval timestamp and approver identity, requires confirmation dialog with "This action is final and cannot be undone" warning

 **Prerequisites:** Story 2.1, Story 1.12, Story 2.5